SIM vs eSIM

 Most importantly, with embedded SIM you can have two plans from two different carriers.
 This means you can add a local data plan when you travel outside of the country or region.
-With that being said, if you need to enjoy your data plans right away, you should take a look at some of Numero’s data plans packages.
+With that being said, if you need to enjoy your data plans right away, you should take a look at some of Numero’s data plan packages.

 But Wait!
 Does the ” e” in eSIM stand for ” Electronic” or ” Embedded”?
 Are they the same?

 The term eSIM referring to the card built into the phone’s mainboard is a shortened version of embedded SIM.
 It differs from the other type of Electronic SIM as we aforementioned.
 That is to say, Electronic SIM is another way of producing the change in technology.
 It has to do with the replacement of the standard SIM.

 Normally, phone numbers are programmed to connect incoming calls to physical phones connected to their network.
 Put it simply, something physical is the connection between normal phone numbers.
 However, electronic SIM provides its services digitally.

 What is Electronic SIM?

 Electronic SIM is software providing virtual phone numbers directing incoming calls with apps using an internet-based protocol, the VoIP.
 We also refer to them as online numbers.
 This is because the whole system is of an online calling app taking the VoIP into practice.
 So, they don’t need a physical phone line or SIM card.

 How do virtual numbers work?

 Virtual phone numbers are almost the same as real telephone numbers with the same number formats.
 The difference lies in the fact that while existing telecommunications infrastructure manages the delivery of traditional phone numbers, virtual numbers place and receive phone calls and SMS texts using the Internet.
-As long as they have connection to the internet, you can access your number—from anywhere in the world!
+As long as they have a connection to the internet, you can access your number—from anywhere in the world!
 Install Numero eSIM app to know more about this technology.

 How can you use virtual mobile numbers?